 Students are responsible for registering under their legal residence student classification.
 Questions regarding residency must be answered by the Registrar no later than the time of registration.

-Every student who is classified as a resident student, who becomes a non-resident at any time by virtue of a change of legal residence by his or her own action, or by the person controlling his or her domicile, is required to notify the Registrar.
 Students failing to comply with the residence provisions of the state tuition bill (Art.
 2645c, V.C.S. as amended 1957) are subject to penalties and/or appropriate disciplinary action as set forth in the law.